+UNITED STATES Office Renewable Energy

-UNITED STATES DEPARTMENT OF THE INTERIOR BUREAU OF OCEAN ENERGY MANAGEMENT
+DEPARTMENT OF THE INTERIOR Lease Randbergens

+BUREAU OF OCEAN ENERGY State of the second second

+MANAGEMENT Herndon, VA OCS-A 0482

+Cash Bonus and/or Resource Type

+COMMERCIAL LEASE OF Acquisition Fee

+SUBMERGED LANDS FOR March March 197

+RENEWABLE ENERGY DEVELOPMENT \$24,107.50 Wind

+ON THE Effective Date Block Number(s)

-COMMERCIAL LEASE OF SUBMERGED LANDS FOR RENEWABLE ENERGY DEVELOPMENT ON THE OUTER CONTINENTAL SHELF
+OUTER CONTINENTAL SHELF Salisbury NJ18-05

 Paperwork Reduction Act of 1995 statement: This form does not constitute an information collection as defined by 44 U.S.C. § 3501 et seq. and therefore does not require approval by the Office of Management and Budget.
+December 1, 2012 See Addendum A